ijh165/ene/Ene/README.txt

     Each line of this file contains a patterns and the corresponding response of the format:
         <pattern> -> <response>
-    where pattern is the pattern and response is the corresponding response.
+    Where <pattern> is the pattern and <response> is the corresponding response.
+    The patterns are case insensitive (will make more sense later in the examples).

     The following can or cannot be used in patterns:
     "|": the OR operator ("foo|bar" means contains the string "foo" or "bar" or both)